-- providing a safe environment for children and young people to learn and develop in our academies; - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our academies; - maintaining a culture of vigilance and an attitude of 'It could happen here'.
+- providing a safe environment for children and young people to learn and develop in our academies; - adopting robust systems which are well promoted, easily understood and accessible for children to confidently report abuse; - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our academies; - maintaining a culture of vigilance and an attitude of 'It could happen here'. - take the child's wishes and feelings into account when determining what action to take whilst working with the child's best interests at heart.